robebe/LoCoAn/README.md

 This python based project implements one of the many possible solutions to finding the Lowest Common Ancestor in a Binary Tree structure.

 ## Prerequesites
+(Note that a GNU/Linux distribution is assumed for the following commands.
+Changes might apply for macOS or Windows.)
 Have Python 2.7 or later installed on your machine.
 To download this repository open a terminal and enter:
 ```